Trev-Marshall/Trev-Marshall/README.md

 - 👀 I’m interested in web development and shooting to be the best developer possible!
 - 🌱 I’m currently creating apps in React and sharpening my JavaScript while I'm at it.
 - 💞️ I’m looking to collaborate on any project!
 I would love to create any intermediate-advanced javascript apps to apply what I am learning or if you would like we could join together on some I am already working on!
+- Currently I am prepping to make my own functional social media app project.
+My stack will be MongoDB, React.js, Express, and Node.js(MERN).
+Contact me below if interested and let me know you are from my GitHub!
 - 📫 How to reach me: On my [LinkedIn](https://www.linkedin.com/in/trevor-marshall-0b17121b2/).